-I am an Associate Professor of Computer Science at University of Warwick, where I co-lead the Signal and Information Processing Lab.
+I am an Associate Professor in Computer Science, University of Warwick, where I co-lead the Signal and Information Processing Lab.
 I am also a member of the Warwick Machine Learning Group.

-My research focuses on modeling and analysis of multimedia data (audio, video) combining machine learning and signal processing.
-An important aspect of my work is fusing information from multiple modalities.
-I am interested in application domains such as, media content analysis, healthcare and smart surveillance.
+My research focuses on developing intelligent computational models to understand, recognize and predict human behavior (including emotion and activities) combining machine learning and signal processing.
+An important aspect of my work is fusing information from multiple data modalities.
+I am interested in application domains such as, media informatics, healthcare and autonomous vehicles.

-I received my PhD from the University of British Columbia (UBC), Vancouver working on sparse representation learning for images and videos.
-Afterwards, I was a Postdoctoral Fellow at University of Southern California (USC), Los Angeles.
-At USC, I have significantly contributed towards the development of this unique technology that enables automated analysis of gender portrayal in Hollywood movies using machine learning (NY Times article).
-Before moving to Warwick, I spent three years as an Assistant Professor in IIT Kanpur, India.
+I received my PhD (2013) in Electrical & Computer Engineering from the University of British Columbia, Vancouver.
+After graduation, I was a Postdoctoral Fellow at the University of Southern California, Los Angeles.
+Before moving to the UK, I spent three years as an Assistant Professor at IIT Kanpur, India.

 I was a recipient of Warwick Global Research Priority award, ICME Outstanding Area Chair award, Best (Student) Paper award at CVPR-W, Mensa Canada Woodhams memorial scholarship and Google Anita Borg memorial scholarship, among other awards and honors.